What is the difference between a forward and a striker in soccer? Is there any?

 Like strikers, there are also different types of wingers.

 A winger is stationed near the touchlines.
-Their main role is to beat the opposing right and left-back, deliver crosses or cut-backs to strikers, or to beat defenders and score from close range.
+Their main role is to beat the opposing right and left-back, deliver crosses or cut-backs to strikers, or beat defenders and score from close range.

 You can read more about the winger position here.